tapquo/appnima.docs/readme.md

         amount: 0
     }
 ```
-If the purchase is confirmed you must receive a `200 {reference: "Reference you want for the purchase",payed_at: purchase_confirmation_date, state: purchase_state "}`.
+If the purchase is confirmed you must receive a `200 {id: "purchase_ID",payed_at: purchase_confirmation_date, state: purchase_state "}`.

 ### Credit Cards
 Credit cards are the most extendend payment system nowadays.To make purchases that involve money first you have to set a payment method to a user.
 Appnima has his own way to handle credit card information.
 The way to set a credit card for you application users is very easy.

 #### POST /creditcard
 To create a credit card for a user you must send the credit card information.
-Number, cvc and expiration date.
+Number, cvc (Optional) and expiration date.
 ```json
     {
          number: "4242424242424242"